bitcoin-dev-project/bitcoiner-intro-to-rust/11_unit_testing.md

 The `#[cfg(test)]` annotation on the tests module tells Rust to compile and run the test code only when you run `cargo test`, not when you run `cargo build`.

-So let's start setting up our tests:
+So let's start setting up our tests by adding the following after the `main` function:
 ```rust
 #[cfg(test)]
 mod unit_tests {